Skip to content

 Pub Culture in Ireland

-As mentioned pub culture is very important in Ireland, for many centuries it was an outlet for Irish people to meet others; providing a social and community centre for the Irish.
-Of course, drinking was part of the pub culture but it was more about friendship, coming together with neighbours and strangers alike to relax outside of the home environment.
+As mentioned, pub culture is critical in Ireland; for many centuries, it was an outlet for Irish people to meet others, providing a social and community centre for the Irish.
+Of course, drinking was part of the pub culture, but it was more about friendship, coming together with neighbours and strangers alike to relax outside of the home environment.

-Many celebrations and festivities take place in pubs in Ireland from weddings, christenings, funerals, birthdays; basically, anything that can be celebrated, you’ll be sure to see it happening in Irish pubs.
+Many celebrations and festivities take place in pubs in Ireland, including weddings, christenings, funerals, and birthdays; anything that can be celebrated is sure to happen in Irish pubs.

-Many Irish people will refer to pubs as ‘the local’, the one they are most common with and would visit frequently.
-In nearly every Irish town and village there will be a local pub, that many of the locals in the area like to visit.
+Many Irish people refer to pubs as ‘the local’, the ones they are most familiar with and visit frequently.
+In nearly every Irish town and village, there will be a local pub that many locals like to see.

-Irish pubs are usually very informal with a friendly camaraderie between the bar staff and customers.
-In most Irish pubs the customers will all know each other and even if they don’t the pubs provide the perfect opportunity to get to know others.
+Irish pubs are usually very informal, with friendly camaraderie between the bar staff and customers.
+In most Irish pubs, the customers will all know each other, and even if they don’t, the pubs provide the perfect opportunity to get to know others.

-You’ll find in pubs in Ireland that bar staff will take an interest in you; asking your name and where you come from.
-This is very typical of Irish people as they like to chat and get to known others, whether you’re a local or new to the area.
+In pubs in Ireland, bar staff will take an interest in you, asking your name and where you come from.
+This is typical of Irish people, who like to chat and get to know others, whether you’re a local or new to the area.

 The best thing about pubs in Ireland is that there are over 1,000 located all around the place, so you never need to go far to enjoy a drink somewhere.
 Check out our list of famous Irish pubs below that we recommend visiting on a trip to Ireland.